Also known as:

 Colour Adult:

 P.h. hoematotis: Both adults mostly green in general; brown/red ear coverts; brown/grey margins to feathers on sides of neck; green breast tinted with olive and barred with dusty grey; green/blue carpal edge; brown/red tail tipped with olive/green.
-Bill pale brown/grey.
+Beak pale brown/grey.
 Eye ring bare and white.
 Eye brown.

 P.h. immarginata: Both adults as in hoematotis, but without brown/grey margins to feathers on neck; light banding on breast, no grey barring.